chaos-mesh/website/docs/simulate-http-chaos-on-kubernetes.md

 In other cases, especially when injecting the inbound request from outside, you may select the request/response by the `X-Forwarded-Host` header in the request.

-For example, if you want to interrupt all requests to you server behind a public gateway `nginx.host.org`, you can apply the following YAML config:
+For example, if you want to interrupt all requests to your server behind a public gateway `nginx.host.org`, you can apply the following YAML config:

 ```yaml
 apiVersion: chaos-mesh.org/v1alpha1